rkitover/vcpkg-binpkg-prototype/README.md

 Installs a package made with `vcpkg-mkpkg` into the vcpkg installation pointed to by the environment variable `VCPKG_ROOT`.
 If the package or another version is already installed for the package triplet, it is removed first.
+This command does not handle dependencies, you must make and install any necessary dependency packages.

 #### `vcpkg-rmpkg <pkg>:<triplet>`